No Fixed Address (band): 1979–1984

 In 1980 the band made a feature film titled Wrong Side of the Road with another CASM band, Us Mob.
 The movie dealt with the trials and joys of touring and the contrasting receptions they received in Indigenous and non-Indigenous communities.
-With the recording of the soundtrack, No Fixed Address and Us Mob became the first contemporary Aboriginal bands to be recorded.
+With the recording of the soundtrack, No Fixed Address, and Us Mob became the first contemporary Aboriginal bands to be recorded.
 The film won the Jury Prize for best picture at the 1981 AFI Awards.
+The soundtrack album to Wrong Side of the Road, with six tracks from each of the bands, sold well and received plenty of airplay on indie radio stations.
+Mick Pacholli became their manager.

+They toured to Perth, where 13 of their 20 booked gigs were cancelled when the promoters found out they were Aboriginal.
+Cold Chisel happened to be there and helped them to book some gigs.
+Willoughby broke his right arm in Perth, and the band had to get a replacement drummer for a concert that was filmed by ABC Television for Rock Arena.

 On the strength of their live performances and airplay of their demo recordings on 5MMM they were the cover story on the August 1980 edition of national rock magazine Roadrunner.
-In late 1980, the band supported Cold Chisel on its "Summer Offensive" tour to the east coast, with the final concert on 20 December at the University of Adelaide.
+In December 1980, the band supported Cold Chisel on its "Summer Offensive" tour to the east coast, with the final concert on 20 December at the University of Adelaide.

-In 1982 the band were contracted to Rough Diamond Records, a subsidiary of Polygram Records and released their debut mini-album From My Eyes.
+In 1982 the band were contracted to Rough Diamond Records, a subsidiary of Polygram Records and released their debut mini-album From My Eyes, produced by David Briggs, former guitarist with Little River Band.
 The album was launched at the Hilton Hotel by the Australian Prime Minister, Bob Hawke.
 The video for the single, "From My Eyes" was filmed at Hanging Rock in Victoria and the Old Melbourne Gaol.
 The band toured Australia in 1982, in support of Peter Tosh.
-Following the success of the Peter Tosh tour, the band became the first Aboriginal band to travel overseas, touring Great Britain, playing at nine cities including London, Bristol, Leeds, Plymouth and Manchester.
+Following the success of the Peter Tosh tour, the band became the first Aboriginal band to travel overseas, touring Great Britain, playing at nine cities including London, Bristol, Leeds, Plymouth, and Manchester, as well as the Elephant Fayre festival and at a concert for the coal miners' strike.

 Didgeridoo player Billy Inda made a guest appearance and Joe Geia played the introduction didgeridoo on folk rock band Goanna's single "Solid Rock" from their 1982 album, Spirit of Place.
 The single peaked at No. 3 in October on the Kent Music Report Singles Chart, the first charting rock song to feature the didgeridoo.

+In January 1983, No Fixed Address performed at the Narara Music Festival at Somersby, NSW.

 The 1984 video for "We Have Survived" was filmed at Palm Beach and Botany Bay in Sydney.
 The song has become an unofficial anthem for many of Australia's Indigenous peoples, with its most well-known line "We have survived /The White man’s world /And you know /You can’t change that".